Sole designer partnered with my manager, a product manager, a content designer, and a dev team.

 Users like to feel that they're still in control of information being put out by the bot, and they play a large role in the bot creation flow.

-Although this proof of concept is about if PVA took a fully futuristic, full dive into GPT integration, during the feature finalization process, our feature crew will be considering how to slowly ease users up to this final destination.
+Although this proof of concept is about if PVA took a fully futuristic, full dive into GPT integration (which eventually shaped the final direction PVA, or MCS went), during the feature finalization process, our feature crew will be considering how to slowly ease users up to this final destination.

-There are many things I'd like to consider/reconsider when going through the feature finalization process.
-There'll be some experience loopholes in this proof of concept.
+There are many things I would've liked to reconsider when going through the feature finalization process.
+There's some experience gaps in this proof of concept.

-There was help from our beloved content designer, but terminology may be different depending how feature finalization goes.
+There was help from our beloved content designer, but terminology may be different from what's available today, depending how feature finalization goes.

 We had to move fast, so we had many discussion meetings to land a concept and a scenario to focus on.
 Early sketches and diagrams were crucial to keep the crew aligned and on the same page.